ros2/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

 At this point, step into the remote_system workspace, create the corresponding enclave and copy just the *public/* and *enclaves/* directories to the current one.
 Those security artifacts will be needed by the remote system to enable listener's security.
-For the sake of simplicity, the same CA is used within this enclave for both, identity and permissions.
+For the sake of simplicity, the same CA is used within this enclave for both identity and permissions.
-Note that *private/* folder is not moved but left in local host (organization).
+Note that *private/* folder is not moved but left in localhost (organization).

 .. code-block:: bash